cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 }
 ```

-It is only keeping in escrow, and not minting or burning, hence the `nil`.
+It is only keeping funds in escrow, and not minting or burning, hence the `nil`.

 ## Preparing expected errors